joshspicer/cosmo-workshop-wargames/README.md

 ### grep

 Let's break down that last command we issued with `grep`.
-Grep is a built in unix program that seraches files for a specified pattern of words.
+Grep is a built in unix program that searches files for a specified pattern of words.
 In the above command we passed our file `greeting.txt` as the input to grep, and searched for a line with the pattern "CoSMO".
-Grep scanned the file line by line and, see you can see, found one line matched and and printed it.
+Grep scanned the file line by line and, as you can see, found one line that matched.
+Grep, by defaults, prints the lines it matches.

 ### Manual Pages

 You might be asking at this point, how am I supposed to remember all these commands?
-Good news - you don't.
+Good news - you don't!
 Most linux programs will come with a "manual" file that explains exactly how to use them.
 Let's see what grep's manual page looks like by running the `man` command.

 Type `man grep`